Catholic literary revival: England

-J.R.R.
-Tolkien, although a convinced Catholic, "is not generally perceived to be one of the key protagonists of the Catholic literary revival".
+J. R. R. Tolkien, although a convinced Catholic, "is not generally perceived to be one of the key protagonists of the Catholic literary revival".
 In his writing, his own Catholic convictions and his use of Catholic themes are far less explicit than was the case for the other writers mentioned.
 There is, however, a growing tendency to look at Tolkien within the English Catholic literary tradition of his time.

 Although distinct, a movement towards explicit religious loyalty and themes in Anglican and Anglo-Catholic writers such as George MacDonald, T. S. Eliot, C. S. Lewis and Dorothy L. Sayers is sometimes linked to the Catholic literary revival as a broader phenomenon.

 United States

 Due to the influence of Catholic literature from England in the United States, the concept of "Catholic revival" is sometimes extended to include American authors such as Dorothy Day, Thomas Merton, William Thomas Walsh, Warren Carroll, Fulton Sheen, Walker Percy, J. F. Powers and Flannery O'Connor.
 One of the early leaders of the revival in the United States was the editor and publisher Francis X. Talbot.

+At least two Catholic literary societies were founded in the United States in the early 1930s.
+The Gallery of Living Catholic Authors was founded in 1932 to promote contemporaneous Catholic literature, and counted such figures as Jacques Maritain, Hilaire Belloc, Claude McKay and G.K.
+Chesterton among its members.
+It was active until the 1960s.
 The Catholic Poetry Society was founded in 1931 to further a tradition of Catholic poetry.
 They published Spirit: A Magazine of Poetry.